Kagiri11/photos-kmp/README.md

 iOS - soon.

 ## 🛠️ WIP 🛠️
-> Please note that this project is still under development and some features may not work as expected.
+> Please note that this project is still under development.

 ## Screenshots